 Can you have a tooth pulled when you are pregnant or breastfeeding?

-How does having an extraction affect pregnancy and breastfeeding?
+How does having a tooth extraction impact pregnancy and breastfeeding?

-- The latter half of this page explains considerations with performing extractions for breastfeeding mothers. – What medications can be used? / Is breast milk affected?
+- The latter half of this page covers the issue of performing extractions for breastfeeding mothers

 A) Concerns with extraction procedures for pregnant women.